-A student who is required to repeat a course in which they received a letter grade of D or lower, or multiple grades of C or lower in the experiential environment, must repeat the course(s) with a grade of pass (for pass/fail courses), C (C- is not acceptable) for didactic courses, or B- or higher for experiential courses.
+A student who is required to repeat a course in which they received a letter grade of D or lower, or multiple grades of C or lower in the experiential environment, must repeat the course(s) with a grade of pass (for pass/fail courses), C or higher for didactic courses (C- is not acceptable), or B- or higher for experiential courses.
 The student must work with Financial Aid to verify eligibility and status.